Is Trypophobia Real? How Can EFT Tapping Help?

 STEP 2:

-• Where in the body are you experiencing this feeling?
+• Where in the body are you experiencing the phobia?

 • What is the colour, texture, size, and shape of the phobia?